Bar Business Plan Home

-You’ve come to the right place to create your bar business plan.
+You’ve come to the right place to create a business plan for your bar or pub.

-We have helped over 10,000 entrepreneurs and business owners create business plans and many have used them to start or grow their bar businesses.
+We have helped over 10,000 entrepreneurs and business owners create business plans and many have used them to start or grow their bars and pubs.

 To write a successful bar business plan, you will first need to decide what type of bar you want to open.
-Do you plan to open a sports bar, a wine bar or a nightclub?
+Do you plan to open a sports bar, a wine bar, a cocktail bar, or a nightclub?
 What kind of alcoholic beverages will you serve?
 Will you have live music?

 You will then need to gather information about your business and the bar industry.
 This type of information includes data about your potential customers, marketing strategies to reach your target market, and 5-year pro-forma financial statements (income statement, balance sheet and cash flow statement).